likhith005/CSharp_Basics/README.md

 # CSharp_Basics

 This repository contains fundamental C# programming concepts and examples.
-Each folder in this repository focuses on a specific C# concept and contains code examples and explanations.
+Each folder in this repository focuses on a specific C# concept and examples.
 I created this repository to help me grasp the fundamental concepts of C# programming through clear and practical examples and making it easy to understand everything before my interview.

 ## How to Use